Artificial Intelligence and Machine Learning

 • Relationships between data points are then perceived by the algorithm randomly or abstractly, with absolutely no input required from human beings.

-• Instead of a specific, defined, and set problem statement, unsupervised learning algorithms can adapt to the data by changing hidden structures dynamically.
+• Instead of a specific, defined, and real-time problem statement, unsupervised learning algorithms can dynamically adapt to the data by changing hidden structures.

 3. Reinforcement Learning